 OVERVIEW: Enjoy a cultural experience in Crete that includes guided sightseeing at Lake Kournas, the Arkadi Monastery, and Rethymnon.

-HIGHLIGHTS: Walk around Lake Kournas and savor a "sfakiani pie", a traditional cheese pie with honey.
+HIGHLIGHTS: See Lake Kournas and savor a "sfakiani pie", a traditional cheese pie with honey.
 Visit the Arkadi Monastery which was built in the last Venetian period and whose history dates back to the Byzantine times.
 You will explore the town of Rethymnon which despite the modern development and tourism, has retained much of its charm and remains the intellectual capital of Crete.

 NOTES: Guests must be able to walk approximately 2 miles over various surfaces of gravel paths, cobblestones and rough paths with steps and inclines.